-Room types vary between single suites and double suites.
+Room types vary between double studios, single suites, and double suites.
 Each room type has four occupants.

 New students are provided linens including sheets, a duvet, duvet cover, pillow, face towel, and body towel.